 (2) Where a person becomes a temporary or casual employee after the coming into operation of the Fire Brigades (Superannuation Fund) Amendment Regulations (No. 2) 1994 1, that person shall, by virtue of this subregulation, become a Category B member of the Superannuation Fund when that person becomes a temporary or casual employee and shall remain a Category B member of the Superannuation Fund so long as he or she remains a temporary or casual employee.

-(3) In subregulation (2) “temporary or casual employee” means a temporary or casual employee —
+(3) In subregulation (2) temporary or casual employee means a temporary or casual employee —

 (a) who is an “employee” (within the meaning of the Superannuation Guarantee (Administration) Act 1992 (Cwlth)) of the chief executive officer or an associated employer, in relation to whom the Superannuation Guarantee Charge would be payable if there were a superannuation guarantee shortfall, within the meaning of that Act, in respect of that employee; and